 My personal journey toward these five critical practices began when I was a child.
 My parents helped me to enter into faith in God when I was young, but I confess I did not understand the call of my God on my life at that time.
 As I was going into high school, I began to become alive in my faith, and my God became the most important factor in my life.

-Yet a deep love and intimacy with my God did not begin to take shape in me until college when a professor challenged me to pursue my God in this way.
+Yet a deep love and intimacy with my God did not begin to take shape in me until college when a professor challenged me to pursue intimacy with my God in this way.
 I was quite surprised to find that knowing our God intimately is a major theme in the Old and New Testaments and a core feature of a New Covenant faith.

-This New Covenant, according to Jeremiah the prophet, would replace religiosity with a life of intimacy with our God.
+This New Covenant, according to Jeremiah the prophet, would replace religiosity and ritual with a life of intimacy with our God.
 Jeremiah 31:31-34 “The days are surely coming, says the Lord, when I will make a new covenant with the house of Israel and the house of Judah.
 It will not be like the covenant that I made with their ancestors when I took them by the hand to bring them out of the land of Egypt—a covenant that they broke, though I was their husband, says the Lord.
 But this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put my law within them, and I will write it on their hearts; and I will be their God, and they shall be my people.
 No longer shall they teach one another, or say to each other, “Know the Lord,” for they shall all know me, from the least of them to the greatest, says the Lord.”

 This truth reoriented my faith journey.
 I began exploring my faith as an adventure in going deeper into my God and knowing Him intimately.
 I also began to hear Him speaking to me.
-At first it was only on occasions, and I admit my hearing Him was a bit unreliable.
+At first it was only on occasions, and I admit my hearing Him was a pretty unreliable.
 Over time, my God and I began to have more conversations.
 He began to reveal truth and open my heart to the Scriptures in ways I had never imagined.

 I experienced what Isaiah the prophet wrote about in Isaiah 30:18-21 “Therefore the Lord waits to be gracious to you; therefore he will rise up to show mercy to you.
 For the Lord is a God of justice; blessed are all those who wait for him.
 Truly, O people in Zion, inhabitants of Jerusalem, you shall weep no more.
 He will surely be gracious to you at the sound of your cry; when he hears it, he will answer you.
 Though the Lord may give you the bread of adversity and the water of affliction, yet your Teacher will not hide himself anymore, but your eyes shall see your Teacher.
 And when you turn to the right or when you turn to the left, your ears shall hear a word behind you, saying, “This is the way; walk in it.”